microsoft/appcenter-sdk-android/README.md

 To start the Mobile Center SDK in your app, follow these steps:

-1. **Start the SDK:**  Mobile Center provides developers with two modules to get started – Analytics and Crashes.
-In order to use these modules, you need to opt in for the module(s) that you'd like, meaning by default no modules are started and you will have to explicitly call each of them when starting the SDK.
+1. **Start the SDK:**  Mobile Center provides developers with two services to get started – Analytics and Crashes.
+In order to use these services, you need to opt in for the service(s) that you'd like, meaning by default no services are started and you will have to explicitly call each of them when starting the SDK.
 Insert the following line inside your app's main activity class' `onCreate` callback.

     ```Java
     MobileCenter.start(getApplication(), "{Your App Secret}", Analytics.class, Crashes.class);
     ```
     You can also copy paste the `start` method call from the Overview page on Mobile Center portal once your app is selected.
 It already includes the App Secret so that all the data collected by the SDK corresponds to your application.
 Make sure to replace {Your App Secret} text with the actual value for your application.

-    The example above shows how to use the `start()` method and include both the Analytics and Crashes module.
+    The example above shows how to use the `start()` method and include both the Analytics and Crashes services.
 If you wish not to use Analytics, remove the parameter from the method call above.
-Note that, unless you explicitly specify each module as parameters in the start method, you can't use that Mobile Center service.
-Also, the `start()` API can be used only once in the lifecycle of your app – all other calls will log a warning to the console and only the modules included in the first call will be available.
+Note that, unless you explicitly specify each service as parameters in the start method, you can't use that Mobile Center service.
+Also, the `start()` API can be used only once in the lifecycle of your app – all other calls will log a warning to the console and only the services included in the first call will be available.

     Android Studio will automatically suggest the required import statements once you insert the `start()` method-call, but if you see an error that the class names are not recognized, add the following lines to the import statements in your activity class: